 Jumbo Loan Interest Rates

-On a typical conforming mortgage loan, lenders will use the prime rate to determine your mortgage rate.
 Using your credit report, financial history, and current financial situation, lenders will take their base mortgage rate displayed on their website and adjust it based on how risky of a borrower you are.
 If you take out a jumbo loan, then your risk to the lender increases.
 With the same finances, the lender may charge you a higher interest rate.
 In the past, jumbo loans carried rates that were 1-2 percentage points higher, but recently, jumbo loan rates have been very close to conventional mortgage rates.
 It might be useful to assess possible monthly payments with a jumbo loan calculator before choosing to get this type of loan.

 While the risk for the same borrower on a jumbo loan is higher, most people who take out jumbo loans are in good financial standing and therefore, the risk to lenders on average can be lower than with conventional mortgages with looser requirements.
 Furthermore, government-sponsored agencies can’t insure jumbo loans but other financial institutions can and often do.
 As an individual borrower, you should expect higher mortgage rates on your jumbo loan even if you see lower average jumbo loan rates than conventional mortgage rates.